Skip to main content

 Cystic Fibrosis Nutrition (CFN) Sub-Unit

-This disease state is heavily dependent on optimized nutrition strategies, which is associated with improved pulmonary function.
-CF not only affects the lungs, but also the pancreas, liver, gastrointestinal tract, metabolism, and nutrient absorption.
-The medical nutrition therapy for cystic fibrosis includes but is not limited to: individualized dietary modifications, pancreatic enzyme replacement therapy, vitamin and mineral supplementation, nutrition supplement shakes, probiotic supplements, and electrolyte replacement.
+Optimized nutrition care plays a critical role in pulmonary function and overall health.
+CF not only affects the lungs, but also the pancreas, liver, gastrointestinal tract, metabolism and nutrient absorption.
+Medical nutrition therapy may include individualized dietary modifications, pancreatic enzyme replacement therapy, vitamin and mineral supplementation, nutrition supplements, probiotics and electrolyte replacement.

-The goals of this group include developing standards of care and education materials for patients and professionals, promoting discussions on implementation of how to utilize the International Dietetics and Nutrition Terminology manual specific to cystic fibrosis, and offer evidence-based resources while allowing for conversations on potential areas of future research.
+The goals of the CFN sub-unit include developing standards of care and educational resources, promoting consistent use of nutrition terminology from the International Dietetics and Nutrition Terminology manual specific to CF and supporting evidence‑based practice and future research.

 Atom